ruochenjia/chesscheta/README.md

  - Support save and restore local games.
  - Support load local games with FEN string.
  - Available when internet disconnected (only works with Google Chrome desktop)
+ - Chess board colors can be changed in settings.

 ## Libraries Used
  - <a href="https://github.com/jhlywa/chess.js/" target="_blank">chess.js</a>